influxdata/telegraf/plugins/inputs/smart/README.md

   ## "never" depending on your disks.
   # nocheck = "standby"

-  ## Gather detailed metrics for each SMART Attribute.
+  ## Gather all returned S.M.A.R.T. attribute metrics and the detailed
+  ## information from each drive into the `smart_attribute` measurement.
   # attributes = false

   ## Optionally specify devices to exclude from reporting.